tymonaghan/djangotutorial/journal.md

 - copy the `base_site.html` template from django source code into that admin folder
 - update that template to replace the {{}} with my own site name

 that's it!
 Kind of convoluted to access that template and copy it over but once it's in place, it's easy.
+Unhelpfully, the docs then say:
+> We use this approach to teach you how to override templates.
+In an actual project, you would probably use the django.contrib.admin.AdminSite.site_header attribute to more easily make this particular customization.

+but I don't really know how to set that site_header attribute.
+Oh well, this works!
+[Here's a link to where we are in the docs at this point](https://docs.djangoproject.com/en/4.0/intro/tutorial07/#customizing-your-application-s-templates)